 They say, “it’s all about the journey, not the destination” and, when it comes to these scenic drive routes, that’s certainly the case.
-Pack up the kids and hit the road without having to worry about leaving the warmth of your car these holidays.
+Pack up the kids and hit the road without having to worry about leaving the warmth of your car this weekend.

 David Low Way, Sunshine Coast